April 3, 2021

 Steven Pust, an Olympic Hopeful, Focuses on the Mind

-As a provider, Steven serves as a personal trainer and mental skills consultant.
+As a coach, Steven serves as a personal trainer and mental skills consultant.
 And he has two big takeaways for listeners:

 - Set a good goal